Similarities and Differences between OSI and TCP/IP model

 • Both divide the network communication process into layers.

-• In both models, a single layer defines a particular functionality and sets standards for that functionality only.
+• In both models, a single layer defines a specific functionality and sets standards for it alone.

-• Both models allow a manufacturer to make devices and network components that can coexist and work with the devices and components made by other manufacturers.
+• Both models allow a manufacturer to produce devices and network components that can coexist with and work with devices and components from other manufacturers.

 • Both models simplify the troubleshooting process by dividing complex functions into simpler components.

 • Instead of defining the already defined standards and protocols, both models referenced them.
-For example, the Ethernet standards were already defined by IEEE before the creation of these models.
-So instead of defining them again both models used them as IEEE Ethernet standards.
+For example, the Ethernet standards were already defined by the IEEE before these models were created.
+So instead of defining them again, both models used them as IEEE Ethernet standards.

 Differences between the OSI model and the TCP/IP model

-• The OSI Layer model has seven layers while the TCP/IP model has four layers.
+• The OSI model has seven layers, while the TCP/IP model has four.

-• The OSI Layer model is no longer used while the TCP/IP is still used in computer networking.
+• The OSI model is no longer used, while TCP/IP is still used in computer networking.

-• To define the functionalities of upper layers, the OSI model uses three separate layers (Application, Presentation, and Session) while the TCP/IP model uses a single layer (Application).
+• To define the functionality of the upper layers, the OSI model uses three separate layers (Application, Presentation, and Session), whereas the TCP/IP model uses a single layer (Application).

-• Just like the upper layers, the OSI model uses two separate layers (Physical and Data-link) to define the functionalities of the bottom layers while the TCP/IP uses a single layer (Link layer) for the same.
+• Just as in the upper layers, the OSI model uses two separate layers (Physical and Data-link) to define the functionality of the bottom layers, whereas TCP/IP uses a single layer (Link layer) for the same.

-• The OSI model is well documented than the TCP/IP model.
+• The OSI model is better documented than the TCP/IP model.

 Differences between the original TCP/IP model and the updated TCP/IP model

-The TCP/IP model which we use nowadays is slightly different from the original TCP/IP model.
-The original TCP/IP model has four layers while the updated TCP/IP model has five layers.
+• The TCP/IP model we use today is slightly different from the original TCP/IP model.
+The original TCP/IP model has four layers, while the updated TCP/IP model has five.

-In the updated version, the name of the Internet layer is changed to the Network layer.
+• In the updated version, the Internet layer is renamed the Network layer.

 The following figure compares the OSI reference model, the original TCP/IP model, and the updated TCP/IP model.